 - United States Telecom Association, et al. v.
 F.C.C., 227 F.3d 450 (D.C.
 Cir.
 2000) – Successful challenge to Federal Communications Commission regulation regarding telecommunications surveillance by law enforcement authorities.

 - U.S. Chamber of Commerce v.
 U.S. Dept. Labor, 174 F.3d 206 (D.C.
 Cir.
 1999) – Successful challenge under Administrative Procedure Act to “Cooperative Compliance Program,” one of the largest enforcement programs in OSHA’s history.

 Mr. Scalia is the author of more than twenty articles and papers on labor and employment law, constitutional law, and other subjects.
-In 2007, he was named one of the 50 top litigators in the country under age 45 by American Lawyer.
+In 2007, Mr. Scalia was named one of the 50 top litigators in the country under age 45 by American Lawyer.
 He is listed in Who’s Who in America and is identified as a leading labor and employment lawyer in Chambers, The Legal 500, PLC’s Which Lawyer?, and other publications.
 He was named the 2015 Washington, D.C.
 Litigation Labor and Employment Lawyer of the Year by The Best Lawyers in America®.
 Mr. Scalia is a public member of the Administrative Conference of the United States, a federal agency that makes recommendations to Congress and the Executive Branch on ways to improve the administrative process.

 Mr. Scalia graduated cum laude from the University of Chicago Law School, where he was editor-in-chief of the Law Review.
 From 1992-93 he served as Special Assistant to U.S. Attorney General William P. Barr, receiving the Department’s Edmund J. Randolph Award.
 He graduated With Distinction from the University of Virginia in 1985 and was a speechwriter for Education Secretary William J. Bennett before attending law school.
 He has been a Lecturer in labor and employment law at the University of Chicago Law School.